erikmadams/ksel_match_day_hub/README.md

 ### Bus Management
 - **Add Bus**: Create new battle buses with custom names and launch times
 - **Schedule Assignment**: Automatically sorts buses by time within Schedule A (3:30 release) or B (4:00 release)
-- **Individual Bus Controls**: Each bus has dedicated team assignment and removal options
+- **Individual Bus Controls**: Each bus has dedicated team assignment, match key assignment, and removal options

 ### Team Assignment
 Two methods for assigning teams to buses: